Reducing suicide deaths takes a community

 Both nationally and regionally, most people who have died by suicide have not sought help from a mental health provider in the months leading up to their death, but nearly half had seen a primary care provider within a month of their passing.

 That connection with a medical provider creates an opportunity to reach people.
 Taking advantage of that opportunity means training medical providers and other providers to screen for suicide risk.
-NCSS has counselors embedded in primary care and some specialty practices around the region so that when a patient is identified who is in need of mental health services, that patient can be connected with someone immediately rather than simply given a number to call.
+NCSS has counselors embedded in primary care and some specialty practices around the region so that when a patient is identified who needs mental health services, they can be connected with someone immediately rather than simply given a number to call.

 It’s all about meeting people where they are.